Shashankd48/Spotify_Project/README.md

                 Adding Songs to the playlist is not done Yet,But Album page have their Option menu activated.

 4.3.1-Spotify:- Project Completed!
 But having some minor bugs and design issue that will be fixed into the final version.. :)

+Spotify A-Level Final: Project is done all the problems are solved.